hoopers-club/hoopers/src/pages/posts/courts/2021-10-22-map-image-assets-uploads-thumb_apl-png-name-alcハtara-subname-portugal-location-docas-de-lisboa-artist-flix-duration-0-days-whawedid-an-awesome-project-body-a.md

 </br>

-For <b><u>Ricardo Medeiros</u></b>, Board Member of the Administração do Porto de Lisboa, “this project is one of the first steps of our vision of making this area and these spaces more interesting and closer to the people and companies here located.
+For <b>Ricardo Medeiros</b>, Board Member of the Administração do Porto de Lisboa, “this project is one of the first steps of our vision of making this area and these spaces more interesting and closer to the people and companies here located.
 We are very happy with the final result and we firmly believe that it is going to be widely used by the community”.

 ![Credits: Hoopers | Malagueta](/assets/uploads/2_apl_makingof.png "Credits: Hoopers | Malagueta")